Benefits

 Skin hydration vs hyaluronic acid (Applechem 4-week study)

-Smaller molecular size + skin penetration
+Smaller molecular size and skin penetration

-Topical hydration RCT (DOI 10.1111/jocd.13543)
+Topical hydration RCT (doi 10.1111/jocd.13543)

-Cutaneous benefits review (PMID 36757441)
+Cutaneous benefits review

-Polysaccharide antioxidant + immunomodulation (PMID 29854576)
+Polysaccharide antioxidant + immunomodulation

 Collagen synthesis support (preclinical)

-Macrofungal review skin applications (PMID 39203946)
+Macrofungal review skin applications (, 2024)

 Mechanism of action